marianoqueirel/deviget-reddit/README.md

 [GAME URL](https://mariano-deviget-reddit.herokuapp.com)

-## Tech notes
+## Important notes

-- One big tech debt is moving all inline styles to classes or css objects.
-I've prioritized other things.
-We could use High Order component Material UI gives su to accomplish that or use
+- The Post Detail Component need to be improved, I'm not manipulating properly the image... this is something that I've not finished
 - The APP starts the sagas automatically without triggering the initial flow from component effects.
 - I've used two different ways to manage async API calls just to show different ways to manage that:
   - Catching the error on the proper requests service and returns mapped objects.